Hickory

 Additional Information

 Sapwood is what is preferred by woodworkers.
 Like many other species NHLA grading does not consider heartwood a defect.
+As one of the hardest and strongest woods native to the U.S., hickory is considered difficult to work with.
+It is often used when shock-resistance is important.
 Tools need to be sharp when machining to avoid issues.
 Due to the high tendency to split, pre boring nail and screw holes is recommended.
+This species glues, stains and finishes well.

 Item Availability